-At Hemingbrough Community Primary School...
+At Hemingbrough Community Primary School:

-We use a homework diary to record homework which also includes help, advice and support for children and parents/Carers.

-We expect all children to complete homework tasks or activities on time.

-Homework should be well presented.

-Whilst we encourage parents/carers to support and assist where necessary, activities and tasks should usually be completed independently.

-Homework diaries should be signed weekly by parents/carers

-Where homework is not completed or is not completed to the satisfaction of the teacher a note will be made in the diary and may be followed up with a discussion with the child or parent/carer or a letter.

-In exceptional circumstances it may be difficult for homework to be completed.
+- We expect all children to complete homework tasks or activities on time. - In most cases homework will be sent and returned via Google Classroom - Home reading books may be 'physical' copies or accessed via digital platform - Homework should be well presented. - Whilst we encourage parents/carers to support and assist where necessary, activities and tasks should usually be completed independently. - Where homework is not completed or is not completed to the satisfaction of the teacher will follow this up with a discussion with the child and/or parent/carer or a letter. - In exceptional circumstances it may be difficult for homework to be completed.
 In these cases parents/carers should inform the school.
-It will then be possible to agree additional time or support for completion.

-Not all homework will be marked or returned.
+It will then be possible to agree additional time or support for completion. - Not all homework will be marked or returned.